School farm visits support programme for farmers (England and Wales)

 • Attend and complete a CEVAS (Countryside Educational Visits Accreditation Scheme) training course (see course dates)

-• Following the training course, complete and submit a portfolio (estimated to take c.20 hours) for CEVAS accreditation by the end of March 2024
+• Following the training course, complete and submit a portfolio (estimated to take c.20 hours) for CEVAS accreditation, with support from your CEVAS course leader

-• Plan and deliver a minimum of one additional school farm visit within three months of your first
+• Plan and deliver a minimum of one additional school farm visit within six months of your first

-• Attend a networking event with experienced CEVAS-accredited host farmers to share best practice and ideas for delivering engaging farm visits (optional)
+• Attend a networking event with experienced CEVAS-accredited host farmers to share best practices and ideas for delivering engaging farm visits (optional)

-• Get involved with case studies or relevant AHDB communications to promote the project to other levy payers and wider industry and/or share best practice for school visits
+• Get involved with case studies and/or relevant AHDB communications to inform and give feedback to other levy payers and the wider industry about the project, including how their levy is being invested

 Benefits for you